tpietruszka/rate_limited/README.md

 Important optional arguments:
 - `max_retries` - the maximum number of retries for a single request (default: 5)
 - `max_concurrent` - the maximum number of requests to be executed in parallel (default: 64)
-- `validation_function` - a function that validates the response and returns `True` if it is valid (e.g. conforms to the schema you expect).
+- `validation` - typically a function that validates the response and returns `True` if it is valid (e.g. conforms to the schema you expect).
 If not valid, the request will be retried.
+See more possible values for this in the ["Validating the response"](#[Validating-the-response]) section below.

 ### OpenAI example
 ```python